communitiesuk/prototype-funding-application-system/docs/prototype-backlog.md

 - [x] Applicant: The Fund Output Categories lists appear in the Application Form

-- [ ] Compliance Reviewer: I can download a flattened CSV of Applications on the Dashboard
+- [x] Compliance Reviewer: I can download a flattened CSV of Applications on the Dashboard

+- [ ] Compliance Reviewer: The CSV download includes columns for all outputs

 - [ ] Compliance Reviewer: The Dashboard shows the Applications in the 2-stage hierarchy